ibonelli/sosbase/steps.md

 ## Endpoints (13:26)

+commit3:
-En el 3rd commit we create a route and return "Hello World" by just visiting: `http://localhost:3000/`.
+	We create a route and return "Hello World" by just visiting: `http://localhost:3000/`.

+commit4:
-Tested all possibilities (GET, PUT, DEL & POST) with thunderclient.
-Seems quite straight forward.
+	We add a basic CRUD for all possibilities (GET, PUT, DEL & POST).
+	And we can test them with thunderclient.

 ## Conexión a PostgreSQL (21:03)